yespuri/8thlight-react/README.md

 After cloning and installing packages, you'll need to register a Google API Key.
 A guide can be found [here](https://developers.google.com/books/docs/v1/using).
 In backend/services/bookService.js you can then replace process.env.APIkey with your own key.
 Once the node packages are installed running `npm start` from the root folder will start the client and Node server.

+## Testing

+Testing modules are written with Jest and Enzyme and can be found in the `__tests__` folder under src/components.
+You can run `npm test` from the root directory to initiate the tests.

 ## Built With

 - [ReactJS](https://reactjs.org/)